Artur-Galstyan/notes.arturgalstyan.dev/src/pages/posts/vae.md

 The unfortunate truth is: no!

 But if we could somehow tidy up the latent space, then yes, we could generate new and authentic looking images.
 And the way we can tidy the latent space up is by using VAE.
+VAEs solve this by forcing the latent space to follow a specific distribution (Gaussian), which creates a smooth, organized latent space where interpolation works!

 In a VAE, we have 2 spaces: the data space $p(x)$ and the latent space $p(z)$ and we don't really have access to any of those (we only have a bunch of data points sampled from $p(x)$ but that's about it).
 VAE has a design decision and says that $p(z)$ is normal distributed and this will be very useful later in the loss function derivation.